The Fifth Plague of Egypt: Historical information

 Turner describes the seventh plague of Egypt that God cursed upon the Egyptians for punishment of not releasing the Israelites from slavery, as described in the Old Testament Book of Exodus, 9:13–35.
 Turner possibly mislabelled this painting as the wrong plague when he submitted it, but the title has not changed.

 Turner submitted this large-scale painting to the annual Royal Academy exhibition in London in 1800.
 The twenty-four-year-old Turner was eager to impress the London art critics, with the largest canvas submitted by a young artist.
 He attempted to show his virtuosity as a history painter, even when his landscape painting background is entirely evident.
 Turner had only been accepted into the Royal Academy as an Associate Member in 1799, and was eager to show his place.

 Acquisition

 The painting was purchased from Turner by William Beckford in April 1800.
 Henry Jeffrey purchased the painting in 1807, before selling it to Thomas Tutor.
 George Young acquired the painting by 1853, and it was at sale at Christie's in London in 1866.
-The painting was purchased by Earl Grosvenor in 1866 and stayed in his possession until at least 1871.
-In 1876, the painting was bought by Sir Francis Cook, where the painting stayed until 1951.
-It was sold to Sir Alexander Corda by the Cook family.
+The painting was purchased by Hugh Grosvenor, Earl Grosvenor in 1866 and stayed in his possession until at least 1871.
+In 1876, the painting was bought by Sir Francis Cook, remaining in the Cook Collection until 1951.
+It was sold to Sir Alexander Korda by the Cook family.
 John Mitchell bought the painting in 1955; the IMA purchased the painting in the same year from Mitchell with funds from the Lilly family.